-If you are a WordPress user, I am pretty sure you have thought about this at least once.
-Although, this isn’t a question that can be answered properly.
+If you are a WordPress user, you have thought about this at least once.
+Although, this isn’t a question that can be appropriately answered.
 Why?
 Because it depends on various factors.

 How WordPress Manages Traffic?

 WordPress stores data in databases.
 The database has tables in it where the data gets stored.
 Whenever a request is sent to request the data from the site.
 WordPress has to go to the database and fetch the data.
 Then this data is shown in the front end.

 For small businesses, any hosting plan is sufficient.
 The reason behind this is their motive is to be on the internet.
 Likewise, they only have a few visitors.
 But the problem arrives when you have too much traffic.
 As you already know, WordPress stores data in a database and fetches the data every time someone requests it.

 When the Traffic is high, WordPress has to repeat the process repeatedly, which causes problems.
 However, this will be fine if your website is on a good server.
 Likewise, if your website is on a server with low bandwidth and storage, it will create issues.

 Overall, how much traffic WordPress can handle depends more on how much traffic handling capacity your server has.
 The reason behind this is WordPress itself is just a content management system.

 In simple words, a server is a computer where data is stored.
 In a big organization, a server can be a group of computers.
 Some Popular Servers are these.

 A faster web server makes the process faster.
 In comparison, a slower web server does the exact opposite.